tomcam/vuepress-netlify-github/docs/README.md

-VuePress converts Markdown files into HTML pages with free built-in search (of headings levels 1-3), which means that in case you don't like VuePress you can use your same markdown articles in any other CMS that supports Mardkdown, from Ghost to Jekyll to Hugo to WordPress.
+VuePress converts Markdown files into HTML pages with free built-in search (of headings levels 1-3), which means that in case you don't like VuePress you can use your same markdown articles in any other CMS that supports Markdown, from Ghost to Jekyll to Hugo to WordPress.
 Restricting the input to text that conforms to Markdown standards has a powerful side effect: it forces you to concentrate on writing